 Responding to a Non-Molestation Order/Application

 Responding to non-molestation orders or applications requires some careful thought and consideration.
 It is all too easy for people to become caught up in the case due to the emotional attachment between the parties.
 Many respondents feel aggrieved when they see that a person (typically an ex-partner) has sought to obtain a court order against them on the basis of what they claim are vicious lies.
 With that, many people opt to fight against an order simply because they do not want the applicant to ‘win’, or for their own name to be blackened.
-However, a respondent should always consider what challenging the order is actually going to achieve.
+However, a respondent should always consider what the order will actually achieve.

 Return Hearing After The Ex-Parte Non-Molestation Order